mathis-arnal/workshop-reproducible-research/docs/pages/metagenomic/01-background-metadata.md

 Throughout the lesson, we will use the first four characters of the `File names (alias)` to identify the data files corresponding to a sample.
-We are going to use the first two sapmples for most of the lesson and the third one for one exercise at the end.
+We are going to use the first two samples (JC1A and JP4D) for most of the lesson and the third one (JP41) for one exercise at the end.

 |SRA Accession | File name (alias)    | Sample name in the lesson | Treatment        |
 |--------------|----------------------|---------------------------|------------------|